Muckross House – Victorian Splendour, Gardens & Traditional Farms

 Combined (House + Farms)€12€10

-For those travelling by public transport, the Killarney Shuttle Bus stops directly in front of the visitor centre, linking the house with the town centre, Ross Castle and Torc Waterfall.
-Private car visitors can follow the Ring of Kerry road (N71) to the designated Muckross entrance; signage is clear and the short walk from the car park leads straight to the mansion.
+Public transport – The Killarney Shuttle Bus stops directly in front of the visitor centre, connecting the estate with the town centre, Ross Castle and Torc Waterfall.
+Bus Éireann routes 275 and 274 also serve the area, with a short walk from the nearest stop to the entrance.